G-lacier/rideshare-calculator/README.md

 How to Use

     Enter your driving statistics from Lyft's Driving Stats tab, including your total earnings for the time period you wish to analyze.
-    Click Calculate Metrics to compute the additional metrics.
+    Click Calculate Metrics to generate the additional metrics.
     Review the metrics in the results section.
 Hover over each metric to see the formula used.

 Features